rebeccalim20/IDAssignment1/README.md

 ###  Additional Features (Consideration)

-- Add interactive website design to the website page , to make the page looks more fun and interesting
+1. Add interactive website design to the website page , to make the page looks more fun and interesting
-- Implement and redesign the navigation bar design and support for different devices (May include a mobile navigation menu)
+2. Implement and redesign the navigation bar design and support for different devices (May include a mobile navigation menu)
-- changing the design of the mouse , may include more fun interactive features
+3. changing the design of the mouse , may include more fun interactive features
-- Include some features for fading of the pages or the text design.
+4. Include some features for fading of the pages or the text design.
-- Implement the features of the form by using php .
+5. Implement the features of the form by using php .

 ## Technology used

 - normalize.css (https://necolas.github.io/normalize.css/)
+- HTML
+- CSS
+- ADOBE XD

 ## Testing